 Seattle Times 1957

 Today, there is no trace of the French Cars Inc. building at 1159 Broadway, as the entire block was razed to make room for a medical center.
 However, the building at 1159 Broadway had a grand history: Among other marques, it was a Pierce Arrow dealership in 1910 and a Stutz dealership in 1917.
 Perhaps its longest single tenant was Forsberg Indian Motorcycles which occupied the building between 1929 and 1948.

 THE FENCH CARS INC. BUILDING AT 1159 BROADWAY AS SEEN IN ABOUT 1946 WHEN IT WAS FORSBERG INDIAN MOTORCYCLE CO.

 1159 BROADWAY AS SEEN IN 2018

 At the same time French Cars Inc. started selling 2CV’s in 1956, a place named Bucke’s was trying to sell new 2CV’s from 8115 Aurora Avenue North.
 Bucke’s was mainly a used car lot, but they advertised new 2CV’s for a few months in late 1956 and early 1957 (see ad below).
-We also found one single advertisement for new DS station wagons from early 1957 that appears to have been from Bucke's as well (the address in the ad is the same as Bucke's).
+We also found one single advertisement for new Citroën station wagons from early 1957 that appears to have been from Bucke's as well (the address in the ad is the same as Bucke's).
 Were these station wagons 2CV Truckettes?
 They couldn't be DS's since DS wagons were not introduced until 1960.

-Since Bucke's does not show up in any factory literature or dealer listings, we wonder if they were importing these cars independently?
-We dont know.
-But whatever it was, it didn't last long.
+Since Bucke's does not show up in any factory literature or dealer listings, it seems that they were importing these cars independently.
+We don't know for sure.
+But whatever they were doing, it didn't last long.

 The car lot at 8115 Aurora is still there and is still a used car lot, although the Bucke's name is long gone.

 8115 AURORA AVE N. AS SEEN IN 2019